patrickfav/armadillo/README.md

 ### Security Summary

-* Using it **wit a user provided password** (and strong password hash, like the default BCrypt): **your data is strongly encrypted**
+* Using it **with a user provided password** (and strong password hash, like the default BCrypt): **your data is strongly encrypted**
 * Using it without a user provided password: **your data is obfuscated and cannot be easily altered or read by an attacker with access to the device**
 * By using fingerprinting, it is **not easily possible to just copy data over to another device** and use it there
 * Encryption is **non-deterministic**, which means even if you encrypt the same data it **appears to be different**
-* All encrypted data is **protected against modification by an outside attacker**, so long as the encryption itself is not broken
+* All encrypted data is **protected against modification by an outside attacker**, so long as the encryption itself is not circumvented
-* The **[Android Keystore System](https://developer.android.com/training/articles/keystore.html) is not used**, since proved to be unreliable and hard to handle in production due to device fragmentation and poor driver support
+* The **[Android Keystore System](https://developer.android.com/training/articles/keystore.html) is not used**, since it proved to be unreliable and hard to handle in production due to device fragmentation and poor driver support (read more [below](https://github.com/patrickfav/armadillo#design-choices))

 ## Quick Start